 You see, because of how our brains work, it can be hard to exert a level of control in our lives – from our response to a social interaction, to changing fundamental aspects of our life.

 There’s no conscious deliberative process when a cute girl/guy walks up to you, or some car cuts you off in traffic.
 It’s no surprise that we often feel frustrated with our reactions after-the-fact.

 Imagine the ability to replay the events, and always act with a calm and collected demeanor, delivering the best response you have to offer.
 That’s what meditation can help do for you.

 This isn’t about dealing with things AFTER you get angry or sad, but the power to actually change both how you feel and how you respond.

 That is true power.

 We are doing it to ourselves, by rethinking the thought and redoing the physiological response over and over.
-If you’ve ever gotten angry and let it fester, feeling more and more angry after, you know what she’s talking about.
+If you’ve ever gotten angry and let it fester, feeling angrier and angrier after, you know what she’s talking about.